learn-co-curriculum/the-web-is-made-of-strings/README.md

 it here is technologist-speak for a series of letters placed one after another.
 A less-technical synonym for this idea is "text."

-We should not be surprised by the profound impact of this technology.
-The printed book is also a way to transfer text from one person to another and the ideas transferred through books also changed the world.
-The web is simply an absurdly faster way of exchanging information with no central authority.
-**Everyone is an author**.

 Respect to the book, the web has the additional superpower of immediately relating information.
 Not only can we  exchange information with one another, but the information itself can reference other pieces of information.
 How does